 Negative Split Workouts: Negative split workouts involve running the second half of your workout faster than the first half.
 This approach can help you develop the mental and physical strength needed to finish your race strong.
 Include negative split workouts in your training program, gradually increasing the intensity and duration of the faster portion.

 Long Run Simulations: Schedule a few long runs that simulate the conditions of your target race, including the terrain, pacing, and fueling strategies.
 These workouts can help you fine-tune your race day plan and boost your confidence heading into the event.
-Be sure to practice your fueling and hydration strategies during these runs to ensure you're well-prepared for race day.
+Be sure to practice your fuelling and hydration strategies during these runs to ensure you're well-prepared for race day.

 Tapering and Peaking: As your race approaches, it's important to adjust your training volume and intensity to allow your body to recover and peak for the event.
 Gradually reduce your workload, placing more focus on race-specific workouts and recovery.
 The tapering process typically lasts 2-3 weeks, depending on your individual needs and race distance.